toniarnold/aspnettest/doc/webforms-core.md

 <a class="testresult" asp-controller="Minimal" asp-action="Result">@Html.Raw(ViewBag.TestResult)</a>
 ```

-They invoke actions in the named controller implemented as:
+They invoke actions on the named controller implemented as:

 ```csharp
 /// <summary>